canonical/ubuntu-packaging-guide/docs/reference/launchpad-text-markup.rst

         .. image:: /images/reference/launchpad-comments/Bug.png
             :align: center
             :width: 100%
-            :alt: Screenshot of an example Launchpad Launchpad page.
+            :alt: Screenshot of an example Launchpad bug page where the description is currently beeing edited and "You can write Launchpad text markup here." is written in the textarea input fields "Bug Description" and "Add comment".

         +++